 Each piece of information is called a file.
-There are many different types of file systems.
-Basically FAT16, FAT32 and NTFS files systems are accessible in Win XP.
+There are different types of file systems.
+File systems basically classified in FAT16, FAT32 and NTFS files systems are accessible in Win XP.
 VFAT and HFS are also accessible.

 This type of system is used in MS-DOS (Microsoft Disk Operating System) in 1981.
 It is compatible on different platforms like Windows 95, Win98, WinME, Linux, OS/2 and Unix.
 It’s cluster size in 32 KB in a 2 Gigabyte.
 It doesn’t support compression, encryption, or advanced security.